 If you don’t feel like one of the suggestions below applies to you, please feel free to ignore it.
-In other words, only use the tips that you feel are appropriate in your circumstances.
+Only use the tips that you feel are appropriate in your circumstances.

 Take a DNA test

 One of the first recommended steps for finding unknown siblings is to take an autosomal DNA test, like the one offered by Ancestry DNA or 23andMe.
-More than 20 million people have tested their DNA over the past several years.
+Many more than 20 million people have tested their DNA over the past several years.

 Upload your DNA results to as many websites as possible